samrbrown/Contact-List/README.md

 # Contact List

-This is just a simple contact list tasked to my by the masterminds at Net Natives.
+This is just a simple contact list tasked to me by the masterminds at Net Natives.

 I decided to challenge myself and throw myself into the Vue.JS framework, I really enjoyed learning some of the basics this framework for this task.
 Saying this, I am fully aware I have just about scratched the surface of the possibilities that Vue gives.